-At one time starting a family almost invariably meant that a woman’s working life would have to be put on hold, while fathers were left to muddle through the best they could.
+At one time family friendly working was impossible.
+Starting a family almost invariably meant that one parent’s working life would have to be put on hold.

-However, a host of relatively new laws coupled with changing attitudes across the business world are making things much easier for working mums and dads.
+However, a host of relatively new laws coupled with changing attitudes across the business world and the lingering effects of the Covid 19 lockdown are making things much easier for working mums and dads.

-Despite this being a fairer way of organising work the changes have been partly forced out of necessity.
-Employers across the country are suffering skills shortages and recruitment difficulties making it even more important to cast the net as wide as possible.
+Despite this being a fairer way of organising work, the changes have been partly forced out of necessity.
+Employers across the country are suffering skills shortages.
+These recruitment difficulties make it even more important to cast the net as wide as possible.

-Flexible working, crèche facilities, job sharing and mobile working are all becoming far more widespread and the notion of ‘family friendly’ policies are really starting to take hold.
+Flexible working, crèche facilities, job sharing and mobile working are all becoming far more widespread and ‘family friendly’ policies are now the norm.